It only works if people use it.

 > Migrate the Minimum Viable Truth.

-Import only what you need to run the business today: active accounts/contacts, open deals, and recent history.
+Import only what you need to run the business today: active accounts and contacts, open deals, and recent history.
 Deduplicate before import.
-Identify and enforce deduplication rules.

-Scope data to actives + last 12–18 months of essential history.
+Scope data to actives and the last 12–18 months of essential history.

 Dedupe with rules (email, phone, domain) and assign a unique ID per record.